-14-907.3 Adequate Price Competition
+14-907.3 Adequate Price Competition \\

-- a.
 FAR 15.403-1(b)(1) discusses the requirements for granting an exception based on adequate price competition.
-Price competition is adequate if at least two responsible offerors, competing independently, submit priced offers that satisfy the Government's expressed requirement and if: - (1) award will be made to the offeror whose proposal represents the best value where price is a substantial factor in source selection, and
+Price competition is adequate when:

-(2) there is no finding that the price of the otherwise successful offeror is unreasonable.
+- (1) Two or more responsible offerors, competing independently, submit priced offers that satisfy the Government's expressed requirement; - (2) Award will be made to the offeror whose proposal represents the best value where price is a substantial factor in source selection; and

-Any finding that the price is unreasonable must be supported by a statement of the facts and approved at a level above the contracting officer.
+(3) There is no finding that the price of the otherwise successful offeror is unreasonable.
+Any finding that the price is unreasonable must be supported by a statement of facts and approved at a level above the contracting officer.